antonyth18/Containerization-WEC/README.md

    ```bash
    npm run dev
    ```
-   The backend will run on http://localhost:4000
+   The backend will run on http://localhost:4000 in development

 6. **Frontend Setup** (in a new terminal)
    ```bash